Summary Annual Report for employee benefit plans

 - Basic business information

-- Funding and insurance information
+- Funding arrangements and insurance information

-- List the insurance company contact information, the types of claims the insurer will pay, and the total amount of premiums paid to the insurance carrier for the entire plan year if your plans are insured.
+- List the insurance carrier contact information, the types of claims the insurer will pay, and the total amount of premiums paid to the insurance carrier for the entire plan year if your plans are insured.

 - Indicate the types of claims the plan sponsor agreed to pay for if your plans aren’t insured.

-- The financial condition of the plan
+- Basic financial information of the plan

 - Include the total amount of paid plan expenses, administrative expenses, and plan benefits paid to participants.